 From the ages of 2 to 6, James Leininger seemed to recall in striking detail a "past life" he had as a World War II Navy pilot who was shot down and killed over the Pacific.
 The boy knew details about airplanes and about pilot James Huston Jr. that he couldn't have known.
 James' parents say he also had terrible nightmares about a plane crashing and a "little man" unable to get out.
 James, now 8, stills loves airplanes, but he is free of those haunting images of the pilot's death.
 Jim Tucker, a child psychiatrist and medical director of the Child and Family Psychiatric Clinic at the University of Virginia, is one of the few researchers to extensively study the phenomenon of children who seem to have memories of past lives.
 He says James' case is very much like others he has studied.
 "At the University of Virginia, we've studied over 2,500 cases of children who seem to talk about previous lives when they're little," Tucker said.
 "They start at 2 or 3, and by the time they're 6 or 7 they forget all about it and go on to live the rest of their lives."
 Tucker -- the author of Life Before Life: A Scientific Investigation of Children's Memories of Previous Lives -- has seen cases like James' where children make statements that can be verified and seem to match with a particular person.
 "It means that this is a phenomenon that really needs to be explored," Tucker said.
 "James is one of many, many kids who have said things like this."
 While about three-fourths of Americans say they believe in paranormal activity, 20 percent believe in reincarnation, according to a 2005 Gallup poll.

 Probably the oldest mystery to vex mankind is what, if anything, occurs after death.
 For a decade, Kenneth Ring, a psychology professor and researcher at the University of Connecticut, has looked into the question through the near-death experiences of others.
 Mr. Ring ... talked with hundreds of people between the ages of 18 and 84 who have come close to physical death.
 [His books] Life at Death [and] Heading Toward Omega both deal with near-death experiences and how they change people's lives.
 A near-death experience ... often happens to individuals who find themselves on the verge of imminent biological death.
 It involves ... a sense of the most profound peace and well-being that is possible to imagine.
 It's a sense of being separate from the physical body and sometimes being able to see it as though a spectator off to one side or from up above.
 These people have a sense of moving through a dark space or tunnel toward a radiantly beautiful white or golden light.
 They are absorbed in that light, having in some cases a panoramic life review in which virtually everything that they've ever done in their life they're able to see; perhaps meeting the spirits of deceased love ones or friends.
 And in some cases, they are asked to make a decision as to whether they would like to continue or go back to their body.
 The most powerful antidote to the fear of death is coming close to death ... and remembering one of these experiences.
 After having a near-death experience, people believe the end of life isn't [the end]; they believe in some sort of life after death.
 [Those] who have a near-death experience almost totally lose their fear of death.

 Note: The documented experiences of those who have been declared clinically dead and come back to life are some of the most mind-boggling and inspiring cases to have ever surfaced.
-To read some of the most amazing of these cases and explore other excellent resources on the topic, click here.
+Read some of the most amazing of these cases and explore other excellent resources on the topic.